HarryPaniccc/DnD/Session Notes/Eclipse/Session 1 - Stirring in the Darkness.md

 # Prison Cistern
 ---
-Goblins + ogre
+> The chamber ahead is lit with a warm torchlight, moving swiftly, probably many torches carried by different creatures.
+The room is divided into two levels: An open level on the ground with various doors facing inwards on either side.
+At the back a pair of two stairways lead to the same raised platform which wraps around one end overlooking the center.
+A small river of sewer water flows form a grate at the back of the top level, down as a waterfall and into a collection at the bottom level, before flowing into a grate on the floor.

+In a room with a raised platform with rows of prison doors on either side, at the center a grate of sewerage flows through

-### Encounter: Goblin Looters
+### Encounter: Bugbear Looters
+> Bugbear Commander + Bugbears x 3 + Goblin x 2 + Ghoul

 Goblinoids looting a store room by some cells with prisoners in them.
 Theyre being hounded by the goblins.
+A bugbear wielding a whip demands that the prison doors are opened so that the prisoners inside can be claimed as slaves.

+### Prisoners

+# Sewer Passageway
+---
+Rats or something

 # Temple of Foreshadowing
 ---
-Giant spider
+Phase spider

 Undead
 Spectator (Just fucking steal the bg3 fight maybe)

+# Hawk of Hope
+---
+Hawk sees them and guides them away